marcpages2020/GenesisEngine/README.md

  - Scenes can be saved and loaded from the editor main bar.
 Even though they can be saved anywhere it is recommended to do so in the scenes folder to keep everything organised.

 ### Importing Files
  For proper file import it is recommended that the files are already inside the Assets folder before starting the engine.
 If they are not, files can be dragged and dropped onto the engine in order to be imported.
 One last way to import files is copying them in the Assets folder and push the Reload button under the Assets hierarchy in the Assets window.
+Even though fbx files can be imported directly dropping them onto the engine it is recommended that for textures they are first copied in a folder inside assets and then dragged onto the engine to acces the importing options.

  ### Importing Options
 There are plenty of importing options specially for textures.
 When the file is dropped onto the engine an importing window will pop up to select the desired options.
 The only model format supported is fbx so if a warning or error message is displayed saying that a file from a different format can't be imported, this is the reason.